veracruz-project/veracruz-examples/deep-learning-server/README.md

 Note: all commands are configured in the `args_file.cfg`.
 Check different `args_file_XXX.xfg` to see how the arguments are configured, and edit this file to test different datasets, models, and functions.

 ### TODO
-1. Secure other format models, e.g., Tensorflow, Pytorch, etc aggregation support for federated learning
+1. Secure aggregation of ONNX model, which then supports Tensorflow, Pytorch, etc. for federated learning
 2. (TBD) In federated learning: client-side training integrity check with GPU training